boughtonp/cfpassphrase/readme.md

 cfPassphrase is a library for securely hashing and checking passphrases using proven industry standard algorithms.
-It aims to provide a simple and common implentation that can be used in any CFML engine.
+It aims to provide a simple and common implementation that can be used in any CFML engine.

 Further details of what it provides can be found on the wiki: https://github.com/boughtonp/cfpassphrase/wiki